paper-engineer/real-estate-updates/docs/_posts/2026-02-07-tk1-project-info.md

 # Selected house

-~~ 1970s original, 3 bedrooms 1 bathroom, 102m2.
-To renovate to 4 bedrooms with 2 toilets and shower over bath. ~~

 1960s, 4 bedrooms 2 bathrooms, 107m2.
 Needs building envelope work to make it work with site layout.
 And tidy-from-being-moved renovations, obviously.

 # Numbers